SCCapstone/PRClub/README.md

 4. Start a Docker instance on your development environment.

-5. Run `npm run deploy`.
+5. Run `npm run workflows:deploy`.
 Monitor changes to the [Netlify static site](https://prclub-preview.netlify.app/) and updates on the [EAS dashboard](https://expo.dev/accounts/prclub22/projects/PRClub/builds).